nightroman/FarNet.ScottPlot/samples-FSharp/README.md

 ## Run in Far Manager

-In Far Manager with `FarNet.FSharpFar` and `FarNet.ScottPlot` installed, run scripts as:
+In Far Manager with `FarNet.FSharpFar` and `FarNet.ScottPlot`, run scripts as:

 ```
 fs: //exec file=Scatter.fsx